Virtual-Coffee/VC-Community-Docs/docs/coffee-table-groups/coffee-table-groups-list.md

 :::

-## Active Groups

-:::note[Volunteer Opportunities!]
+:::info[Volunteer Opportunities!]

+We're accepting volunteer applications for:

+- **Lead for the Tech Interview Study Group**
-We're accepting volunteer applications for Co-hosts for current Coffee Table Groups and Leads for new Coffee Table Groups on a continual basis.
+- Co-hosts for current Coffee Table Groups
+- Leads for new and inactive Coffee Table Groups

 Please reach out to [Meg](/README.md#weekly-events-maintainer---meg-gutshall) if you have any questions.